duderstadt-lab/mars-docs/examples/static_fret.md

 **4 alex corrections**

 Once you have completed the analysis steps above, you are left with a Molecule Archive containing the results from the FSII1a_g30r84t200_0.tif video.
 This will have only a limited number of data points, which affects the accuracy of the calculated correction factors and E and S values.
 Moreover, reliable beta and gamma corrections are only obtained when the data consists of multiple populations (1-lo and 1-mid).
 Therefore, to increase the number of observations, the workflow should be repeated for all the videos and the resulting Molecule Archives should be merged together for further analysis.
 This should include both 1-lo and 1-mid datasets providing the populations needed for accurate beta and gamma calculations.
+Note that in the case of the 1-mid datasets, the 1-mid tag should be added to the metadata records instead of the 1-lo tag.
+This will ensure the populations can be separately analyzed in the final [static FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/static/static_FRET_example.ipynb).

 Run the [alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script on the merged Molecule Archive containing all 1-lo and 1-mid data with tagged Accepted molecules.
 This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.
 There are two options for the model used to calculate the gamma correction, which corrects for differences in excitation and detection factors between donor and acceptor.
 The 'static molecules' model should be used for this dataset.
 The 'static molecules' model assumes the FRET state of each molecule reflects a fixed constant distance, which is true for the Hellenkamp dataset.
 The archive used should contain merged results from the analysis of both 1-lo and 1-mid videos.
 The 'static molecule' model will use the mean E and S values from each Accepted molecule to fit the gamma correction factor.
 This script can be re-run multiple times if molecule tags are updated or additional data is merged in to update the corrections and final E and S values.